uhellstr/OpenXtalk-gameoflife/README.md

 - Added support for FontAwesome fonts and removed all graphical icons from the project to minimize size of app and get rid of all the manual work of creating icons.

-Note: To use fontawesome you need to download the fonts from https://fortawesome.github.io/Font-Awesome/
+Note: To use fontawesome you need to download and *install* the fonts from https://fortawesome.github.io/Font-Awesome/
       If you build for Mobile devices you need to include the ttf font file in your livecode project by using Copy Files and add the ttf font to the project to have the buttons render correctly.

 Todo's and Notes:

-Not tested on Windows 7 or 8 or 10  due to lack of that environment.
 Possibly speed up the game by minimize size of the arrays.
 Possibly speed up the graphics by not reference by name but by the short-id of a graphic.
 A simple PDF manual on how to use the program.